orcasdli/SMCinROS/README.md

 https://blog.csdn.net/asdli

 Acknowledgements:
-Personal gratitude to Professor Liang Ding from State Key Laboratory of Robotics and Systems in  Harbin Institute of Technology, China for the support.
+Personal gratitude to Professor Liang Ding from State Key Laboratory of Robotics and Systems in  Harbin Institute of Technology, China, for the support.